ToniWonKanobi/theoveranalyzed.net/posts/itunes-artwork-finder-by-ben-dodson.md

 </blockquote>

 Still, there are times when the content I want is simply not on the iTunes Store.
 Or, other times, the version of whatever I want is not on the iTunes Store.
 I can think of no better example

+[^money]: Once I started actually paying for movies, I had to think twice when contemplating a new addition to my collection.
+When I was pirating movies, I wouldn't hesitate to download even the most terrible B-movie, just to have it.
+But some of those B-movies cost $20 on the iTunes Store.
+While twenty bucks isn't exactly a large sum of money, it's certainly not chump change either---twenty dollars is a long way towards a meal out to eat with Allison.
+(And I love going out to eat [🍴](https://instagram.com/p/1ExLghwz2f/?taken-by=toniwonkanobi))